godspeed20/mui-editable-table/README.md

 I've also left in all the build/demo run code which I used from windows so hopefully other people won't have the same issues I did trying to get the bundling working for a new component.

-## Limitations

-It currently only supports textfield and selectfield from mui, mostly because that's all I used.
-Should be fairly straightforward to add more though.

 ##TODO:
 * Add tests
 * Add toggle support for 1/0